UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-loop-spaces.lagda.md

   pointed-htpy-Ω f g H = (htpy-map-Ω f g H , coherence-point-htpy-map-Ω f g H)
 ```

+**Comment.** There should be a nicer construction of
+`coherence-point-htpy-map-Ω` by designing the appropriate lemmas.
+Since it is
+undesirable to compute with the current construction, it is marked as
+`abstract`.

 ## Properties

 ### Faithful pointed maps induce embeddings on loop spaces